Thinkmill/design-system/README.md

 We also recognise functional building blocks and controllers that are used by components to manage state, side effects and other concerns.

+## Props
+### Should this be a static prop?
+When we design the props for a component, its important to realise that what we're really doing is `making decisions` for the user.

+As such its really important for us to first ask the question, `do we have enough information to make this decision for the user?`

+A simple example of this

 ## Package Structure

 > TODO: this needs to go hand-in-hand with some more depth around how documentation and examples are developed and published to make sense.